MWFK/GlobalAIBootcamp2019/README.md

-# Global AI Bootcamp 2019
+# Global AI Bootcamp 2019 Forked

 ### Welcome Global AI Community leaders!!
 and firstly a big **'Thank You'** for hosting a Global AI Bootcamp in your local area on Saturday 14th December 2019.